Sam-Dragon/real-time-interview/README.md

 > Round - 1

+- GCP
   - compute engine vs app engine in gcp?
+- Docker
   - docker vs VM ? explain in detail ?
   - docker deamon vs docker client?
+- Java
   - shallow copy vs deep copy ?
   - how deep copy works in nested objects ?
   - java-8, default and static methods whats the advantage?
-- executor service framwork, how does it work and benefit?
+  - executor service framework, how does it work and benefit?
+- Spring
   - dependency injection ? types ? which is preferred ?
   - problem with setter based injection ? -- reflection slows down the performance
   - how spring-data jpa is different from jpa and hibernate?
   - does spring-data jpa uses hibernate internally?
+- Database
   - how many tables do you need for many to many relationship?

 > Round - 2
+- Java
   - Why java-8 is functional programming ?
   - What are Method References ?
   - What is different in terms of memory model in java-17 ? which GC is used ?
+- Spring
   - ** Explain setter based vs constructor based injection, use case with example ?
   - ** In case there are two beans needs to be initialized, A and B, if A is not initialized and B wants to access, How can you initialize Bean A --> SETTER BASED, ANY OTHER WAYS
   - How to create custom endpoint for actuator and how to count exceptions ?
   - How to resolve circular dependencies in spring boot ?
+  - How to achieve fault tolerance without using spring-boot ?
+  - Alternative to saga patterns ?
+  - Consistency level in saga patterns ?
+  - Explain Authentication & Authorization ?
+How to achieve it ?
+- Microservices
   - Tell me all the Microservices Patterns ?
   - How to implement fault tolerance in mircoservices ?
   - What are non-functional requirements in microservices ?
   - How to secure mircoservices ?
-- How to achieve fault tolerance without using spring-boot ?
+- Docker
   - How to create image using docker ?
   - What are the commands used inside Dockerfile ?
+- Kubernets
   - Auto-scaling in gcp or kubernetes ?
   - What is bestway to deploy all the services at once ? -- Kubernetes
-- Alternative to saga patterns ?
-- Consistency level in saga patterns ?
-- Explain Authentication & Authorization ?
-How to achieve it ?

 > Round 3
+- Java
+  - Optimistic vs Pesimisstic Locking ?
+  - Give me a scenario where you encountered threading issue and how you fixed it ?
+- Program
   - Program to query department based maximum average salary ?
   - Program to order the strings based on the length ?
+- Spring
   - Between two apps, App A uses one of the component of App B as library, It is throwing exception stating bean is not initialized, how to fix it ?
   - How would you rollback transactions in services ?
+- Microservices
   - What is blue / green deployment ?
-- How kubernetes implements blue / green deployment ?
-- Optimistic vs Pesimisstic Locking ?
-- Give me a scenario where you encountered threading issue and how you fixed it ?
   - service mesh and its implementation with example ?
   - Difference between gateway and ingress ?
   - Explain cqrs pattern ? problems ?
+- Kubernets
+  - How kubernetes implements blue / green deployment ?

 </details>